saattrupdan/saattrupdan.com/src/posts/2023-04-16-open-source-chatgpt-alternatives.md

 claim that [the model performs better than the `Pythia` and `GPT-J` models, but that it is still not quite as good as LLaMA yet](https://www.together.xyz/blog/redpajama-models-v1).
 The model has been released under the Apache 2.0 license, thus permitting commercial use.
+Note that their model is still undergoing training, so a better version should be released soon.

 #### From Mosaic ML: `MPT`
 Mosaic ML has trained and released their **M**osaic **P**retrained **T**ransformer